With all the upheaval of 2020, it's reassuring to see a bit of familiarity heading our way, in the form of the Trafalgar Square Christmas tree.

 The tree comes from Oslo each year, a gift from the Norwegian people in a tradition dating back to 1947.
 That much is common knowledge.
-But how does a 24-metre (79ft) Spruce get from Norwegian forests to urban London for the holiday season?
+But how does a towering Spruce get from Norwegian forests to urban London for the holiday season?

 How is the Trafalgar Square Christmas tree chosen?